nicolasayotte/lbazaar/README.md

     - for patch `./production.sh -v patch`
     - for minor changes `./production.sh -v minor`
     - for major changes `./production.sh -v major`
-- Check https://stage.l-e-bazaar.com/ to make sure changes have been
+- Check https://l-e-bazaar.com/ to make sure changes have been

-git tag -a v1.0.0 -m "git log —pretty=format:%s v1.0.0..HEAD --no-merges"